chp-legacy/chainpoint-node/README.md

 When you run `make auth-key-update` your Node will be automatically restarted.

 On successful restart you should see log messages in `make logs` indicating use of your new auth key.

+## Frequently Asked Questions

+Answers to many questions that have been raised by Node operators, and helpful tips, can be found in our [FAQ](https://github.com/chainpoint/chainpoint-node/wiki/Frequently-Asked-Questions#operating-and-monitoring-a-node)

+Please refer to this document before filing any issues.

 ## License